cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 Mul(left, right) = left * right
 ~~~

-The validity circuit can be rewritten in terms of `Mul` like so:
+The validity circuit can then be rewritten in terms of `Mul` like so:

 ~~~
 C(x[0]) = Mul(x[0], x[0]) - x[0]